erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 Each partner declares (in his [Manifest file][discovery-api]) a list of public keys it will use for communicating with other hosts.
-This list is later fetched by registry, and the keys (or their fingerprints) are served to all other partners see (see [Registry API][registry-api] for details).
+This list is later fetched by registry, and the keys (and/or their fingerprints) are served to all other partners see (see [Registry API][registry-api] for details).

 Usually (but not necessarily always) you will bind your public key to all HEIs